cWalsh-developer/cWalsh-developer/README.md

 ## 🚀 About Me
 - 🌱 I’m currently learning mobile application development, advanced web development and cloud computing.
-- 👯 I’m looking to collaborate on open-source projects and interesting coding challenges.
+- 👯 I’m looking to collaborate on open-source projects and expand my knowledge base.
-- 💬 Ask me about anything related to JavaScript, Python, or DevOps.
+- 💬 Ask me about anything related to Mobile Development, Java, DevOps or Backend Development.
 - 📫 How to reach me: [connor_w_98@hotmail.com](mailto:connor_w_98@hotmail.com)
 - ⚡ Fun fact: I am a huge fan of sci-fi movies and enjoy performing magic in my spare time.